Before you travel

 Old landmines and unexploded weapons

 Landmines and other unexploded weapons remain from the 1992 to 1995 war.
-Whilst highly populated areas and major routes are largely clear, risks remain in less populated and rural areas.
-Do not stray from roads and paved areas without an experienced guide.
+While highly populated areas and major routes are largely clear, there is still a risk in less populated and rural areas.
+Do not step off roads and paved areas without an experienced guide.
 Take care near:

 For further information, see Mine Action Centre.